Learning Firmly Nonexpansive Operators: Introduction

 \subsection{Contributions}

 In this paper, we focus on providing an analysis that incorporates all of the theoretical aspects mentioned above.
 The contributions of this work are described below: \begin{itemize} \item In \cref{prelimns}, we provide a rigorous mathematical framework to address the problem of learning an operator through a constrained minimization problem.
 We first recall that the focus can be shifted from the space of firmly nonexpansive operators to the space of nonexpansive operators.
-We analyze the topological properties of this set, which can be characterized as a subset of the dual of a suitable Banach space, and thus naturally inherits a notion of weak$^*$ convergence \cite{Weaver}.
+We analyze the topological properties of this set, which can be characterized as a subset of the dual of a suitable Banach space, and thus naturally inherits a notion of weak$^*$ convergence \cite{Guerrero2018, Weaver}.
+We also show that this pre-dual space is separable whenever the ambient space is separable.

 \item To construct nonexpansive operators, we adopt in \cref{sec:statmodel} a supervised learning approach \cite{cusma}.
 We fix $(\bar X, \bar Y)$ to be a pair of random variables and we aim at finding $N^*$, the minimizer of the expected risk, within the set $\mathcal{N}$ of nonexpansive operators,